 ACKNOWLEDGMENTS:

-MAB would like to acknowledge the grants from the Spanish government (CGL2010-16138 and JCI- 2010-07374) and from the Juan de la Cierva Programme for funding her recent research at the Real Jardín Botánico, CSIC.
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 634429.
+This publication reflects the views only of the author, and the European Commission cannot be held responsible for any use which may be made of the information contained therein.
+We also acknowledge the financial contribution made by the Real Jardín Botánico, CSIC.
+SR is grateful to the European Union [ITN-SAPRO-238550] for the support of her research in Saprolegnia.
 We also want to thank Francisco Calonge for kindly provide the Phellorinia herculanea images and B. Pueyo for processing samples (Figure 5).
 All images were taken by the SEM service at the Real Jardín Botánico-CSIC in Madrid.

 DISCLOSURES: